What class do you teach?

 Why did you choose to teach at RVUCOM?

-What do you like most about teaching at RVUCOM?
+What do you appreciate most about Utah and the local area?

 What projects and/or research are you currently working on or plan to work on in the future?

 Some students and I are currently in collaboration with the American Osteopathic Association (AOA) studying the current usage of Osteopathic Manipulative Treatment (OMT) nationally among various medical specialties.
 We hope to further explore the impact of the imminent single residency accreditation process on this usage of OMT.

 Do you participate in any RVU clubs or organizations?
 Which ones and why?

 I am an advisor for the Student Association of the American College of Osteopathic Family Physicians (SAACOFP), which promotes the benefits and impact students can have pursuing a career in family medicine.
 Also the Student Osteopathic Medical Association (SOMA), which advocates for the osteopathic profession and its students on a state and national level.
 Both of these organizations are optimally positioned to impact positive change in the future delivery of healthcare.
 I find it inspiring to see our RVU students making a difference on both the local and national stage.

 What is your favorite memory of your own time in medical school?

 Medical school was challenging and although the days often seemed to move slowly, the months and years flew by in a blur!
 My fondest memories of school all tie to the relationships I developed: friendships with my peers and mentorships with key faculty.
 These made the struggle bearable and shaped the trajectory of my future career.